fieldtrip/website/tutorial/source/coregistration_opm.md

     ylabel('log_10 power')

 {% include image src="/assets/img/tutorial/coregistration_opm/figure5.png" width="400" %}
-_Figure: Powerspectrum from a measurement containing strong signals at 8, 11 and 14 Hz, and at their harmonics._
+_Figure: Power spectrum from a measurement containing strong signals at 8, 11 and 14 Hz, and at their harmonics._

 To focus on the signals of the specific HPI-coils, we bandpass filter the data in the frequency bands corresponding to each of the coils, and cut off the edges for any potential filter edge artifacts.